You are here

 "Mitsubishi after Twenty Years: Mandatory Rules before Courts and International Arbitrators," in Pervasive Problems in International Arbitration (with Donald Francis Donovan) (Loukas Mistelle & Julian Lew eds.)
 (Kluwer Law International, 2006).

-"Kosovo Myths: Karadzic, Njegos, and the Transformation of Serb Memory," paces of Identity Central Europe , Vol. 3, No. 1 (Vienna, 2001); available at www.spacesofidentity.net.
+"Kosovo Myths: Karadzic, Njegos, and the Transformation of Serb Memory," Spaces of Identity Central Europe , Vol. 3, No. 1 (Vienna, 2001).

 Note, Rethinking Genocidal Intent: The Case for a Knowledge-Based Interpretation,” 99 Columbia Law Review 2259 (1999).